-Parenting shares many norms across the world, however, there are some practices that are drastically different depending on what neck of the woods you’re in.
+Parenting has a lot of similarities across the world, however, there are some practices that are drastically different depending on what neck of the woods you’re in.

 Breastfeeding is one example.
 Sleep is another.
 In Australia, the subject of babies and sleep is a million dollar industry.
-Right from our first encounter with Baby Bunting, we’re led to think a certain way about sleep for our little ones: they get their own sleep space, with matching bed linen and a cute mobile.
-Baby sleep books are thrust upon us at the baby shower.
-And once your bub is born, the holy grail is about getting her to sleep through the night.
-There is so much emphasis on sleep here that we even have sleep schools for when it all gets too hard.
+With a few exceptions, we tend to think a certain way about sleep for our little ones: they get their own sleep space, with matching bed linen and a cute mobile.
+And once your bub is born, the holy grail is aiming to get her to sleep through the night.

 But what’s sleep like in other parts of the world?
 Do they think any differently to us?
-I decided to look around to see what other cultures are doing when it comes to kids’ bedtimes.
+Here’s what other cultures are doing when it comes to kids’ bedtimes.

 In Scandinavian countries like Finland and Sweden, many babies are wrapped and popped outside in their prams in the fresh air to fall asleep for naps!
-This is pushed by health promotions as being an optimal way for babies to sleep.
-A common practice to get babies to sleep at night is called ‘buffing’, which involves patting the baby’s bottom in a firm, rhythmic manner until they drift off to sleep.
+This is promoted by health organisations as being an optimal way for babies to sleep.
+Another common practice used to help babies to sleep at night is called ‘buffing’, which involves patting the baby’s bottom in a firm, rhythmic manner until they drift off.
 This practice is said to use motion and vibration to replicate similar sensations in the womb.

 Tribes in Africa don’t tend to follow routine or become overly concerned with sleep.
-In fact, if you asked parents about babies sleeping through the night, they would be confused.
 According to their experience, babies don’t need to wake in the night – their mothers sleep beside them and satisfy their needs throughout the night.
 In some tribes, sleeping is a social affair, with large groups of people piling in together for a snooze.
-Sleep can also occur at any time and any place, there’s no hard and fast rules to follow.
+Sleep can also occur at any time and any place; there’s no hard and fast rules to follow.

 Spanish parents are fairly casual when it comes to bedtimes, with many children not retiring for bed until well after 10pm.
 Apparently, families are more concerned with spending time together and the social development it offers the child.
 Perhaps this is where the afternoon siesta came in … to help everyone catch up on some extra sleep.